chadrwalters/nova/docs/architecture.md

 ## Core Concept & Goals
 1. **Phase-Oriented Pipeline**
-   Nova uses distinct phases (currently *parse* and *split*) to separate the tasks of converting source files into Markdown vs. splitting or reorganizing those Markdown files.
+   Nova uses distinct phases (currently *parse*, *disassemble*, *split*, and *finalize*) to separate the tasks of converting source files into Markdown vs. splitting or reorganizing those Markdown files.

 2. **Handler-Based Parsing**
    Each file type (PDF, DOCX, images, spreadsheets, etc.) is parsed by a specialized *handler*, which extracts text or metadata and then writes a `*.parsed.md` file.